 Bank strikes are not an uncommon occurrence in our country.
 The enlightened worker unions play an important role as the gatekeepers of human rights and labour welfare, participating in the democratic process of the country.
-For instance, the latest two-day strike is against the bill on the privatisation of banks.
+For instance, there was a two-day strike against the bill on the privatisation of banks.
+Recently, there is yet another nationwide two-day strike on March 28 and 29, 2022.
+This is to protest against government policies affecting workers, farmers, and people and against the privatisation of banks.

 Let us dig deeper into the topic to assess what it is, why they happen and the impact they have on the market and economy at large.